 Understanding and application of key concepts of pastoral ministry including appropriate pastoral strategies and pastoral planning.
 Emphasis upon framing one's internship experience and the knowledge gleaned from previous coursework in a synthetic manner.
+The work of this course fulfills the Graduate School requirement of a comprehensive examination project.

 MASTER OF BUSINESS ADMINISTRATION (M.B.A.)
-See Business Administration
+See Business Administration graduate degree programs offered by various other departments.